secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Setting Up/Operating Systems/Windows.md

-- Windows computers serve an essential role as testbeds and victims for aspiring penetration testers like ourselves.
-However, it can make for a great penetration testing platform as well.
-There are some advantages to using Windows as our daily driver.
-It will blend in most enterprise environments so that we will appear physically and virtually less suspicious.
-It is easier to navigate and communicate with other hosts on an Active Directory domain if we use Windows versus Linux and some Python tooling.
-Traversing SMB and utilizing shares is much easier this way.
-With this in mind, it can be beneficial to familiarize ourselves with Windows and set a standard that ensures we have a stable and effective platform to perform our actions.
+### Introduction
+- **Windows as a penetration testing platform** offers several advantages, such as blending into enterprise environments and easier communication within Active Directory domains.
-- Building our penetration testing platform can help us in multiple ways:
+- Building a penetration testing platform ensures better control, understanding of system behavior, and reduced risk from unnecessary services.
-	1. Since we built it and installed only the tools necessary, we should have a better understanding of what is happening under the hood.
-This also allows us to ensure we do not have any unnecessary services running that could potentially be a risk to ourselves and the customer when on an engagement.
-	2. It provides us the flexibility of having multiple operating system types at our disposal if needed.
-These same systems used for our engagements can also serve as a testbed for payloads and exploits before launching them at the customer.
+- It allows flexibility by using various operating systems (e.g., Windows and Linux) for testing payloads and exploits before engaging with a customer.
-	3. By building and testing the systems ourselves, we know they will function as intended during the penetration test and save ourselves time troubleshooting during the engagement.
-- With all this in mind, where do we start?
-Fortunately for us, there are many new features with Windows that were not available just a few years ago. `Windows Subsystem for Linux (WSL)` is an excellent example of this.
-It allows for Linux operating systems to run alongside our Windows install.
-This can help us by giving us a space to run tools developed for Linux right inside our Windows host without the need for a hypervisor program or installation of a third-party application such as VirtualBox or Docker.
-- This section will examine and install the core components we will need to get our systems in fighting shape, such as `WSL, Visual Studio Code, Python, Git, and the Chocolatey Package Manager`.
-Since we are utilizing this platform to perform penetration test functions, it will also require us to make changes to our host's security settings.
-Keep in mind, most exploitation tools and code are just that, `USED for EXPLOITATION` and can be harmful to your host if not careful.
-Be mindful of what we install and run.
-If we do not isolate these tools off, Windows Defender will almost certainly delete any detected files and applications it deems harmful, breaking our setup.
-OK, let us dive in.
+- Installing and configuring essential tools, such as **WSL, Visual Studio Code, Python, Git, and Chocolatey**, helps establish a solid foundation for penetration testing.
+- Be mindful that most exploitation tools are used for harmful purposes, and **Windows Defender may flag and delete them**, so isolation of these tools is recommended.

+### Requirements
-### Installation Requirements
+- #### Installation Requirements
 	- The installation of the Windows VM is done in the same way as the Linux VM.
-We can do this on a bare-metal host or in a hypervisor.
-With either option, we have some requirements to think about when installing Windows 10.
+	- We can do this on a bare-metal host or in a hypervisor.
+	- With either option, we have some requirements to think about when installing Windows 10.

-### Hardware Requirements
+- #### Hardware Requirements
 ![[Screenshot_20241107_151058.png]]
 	- Ideally, we have a moderate processor that can handle intensive loads at times.
-If we are attempting to run Windows virtualized, our host will need at least four cores to give two to the VM.
-Windows can get a bit beefy with updates and tool installs, so 80G of storage or more is ideal.
-When it comes to RAM, 4G would be a minimum to ensure we do not have any latency or issues while performing our penetration tests.
+	- If we are attempting to run Windows virtualized, our host will need at least four cores to give two to the VM.
+	- Windows can get a bit beefy with updates and tool installs, so 80G of storage or more is ideal.
+	- When it comes to RAM, 4G would be a minimum to ensure we do not have any latency or issues while performing our penetration tests.

-### Software Requirements
+- #### Software Requirements
 	- Unlike most Linux distributions, Windows is a licensed product.
-To stay in good standing, ensure we are adhering to the terms of use.
+	- To stay in good standing, ensure we are adhering to the terms of use.
 For now, a great place to start is to grab a copy of a Developer VM [here](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/).
-We can use this to begin building out our platform.
-The Developer Evaluation platform comes pre-configured with:
+	- We can use this to begin building out our platform.
 ![[Screenshot_20241107_151207.png]]
 - The VM comes pre-configured with a user: `IEUser` and Password `Passw0rd!`.
-It is a trial virtual machine, so it has an expiration date of 90 days.
+- It is a trial virtual machine, so it has an expiration date of 90 days.
 Keep this in mind when configuring it.
 Once we have a baseline VM, take a snapshot.

+### Preparation
-### Core Changes
+- #### Core Changes
-- To prepare our Windows host, we have to make a few changes before installing our fun tools:
+	- **Preparation steps for a Windows host** before installing penetration testing tools:
-	1. We will need to update our host to ensure it is working at the required level and keep our security posture as strong as possible.
-	2. We will want to install the Windows Subsystem for Linux and the [Chocolatey Package manager](https://chocolatey.org/).
-Once these tasks are completed, we can make our exclusions to Windows Defender scanning policies to ensure they will not quarantine our newly installed tools and scripts.
-From this point, it is now time to install our tools and scripts of choice.
+	    1. **Update the host**: Ensure Windows is fully updated to maintain a secure and stable system.
+	    2. **Install Windows Subsystem for Linux (WSL) and Chocolatey Package Manager**: These tools will help streamline the installation of necessary Linux-based tools and packages.
+	    3. **Configure Windows Defender exclusions**: Ensure Windows Defender will not quarantine or delete any essential tools or scripts.
-	3. We will finish our buildout by taking a backup or snapshot of the host to have a fallback point if something happens to it.
+	    4. **Backup or snapshot the host**: This provides a fallback point if the system encounters any issues.
+	- Once these steps are complete, we can install our desired penetration testing tools and scripts.

-### Updates
+- #### Updates
 	- To keep with our command-line use, we will work at utilizing the command-line whenever possible.
-To start installing updates on our host, we will need the PSWindowsUpdate module.
-To acquire it, we will open an administrator Powershell window and issue the following commands:
+	- To start installing updates on our host, we will need the PSWindowsUpdate module.
+	- To acquire it, we will open an administrator PowerShell window and issue the command shown.
+	- We must first check our systems Execution Policy to ensure we can download, load, and run modules and scripts.
+	- The above command will show us a list output with the policy set for each scope.
+	- In our case, we do not want this change to be permanent, so we will only change the ExecutionPolicy for the scope of `Process`.
 ```powershell-session
 PS C:\htb> Get-ExecutionPolicy -List